GiackAloZ/AcousticWaveCPML.jl/README.md

 | CPML layers = 10            |  CPML layers = 20       |
 ![1Dcpmlhalo10](./simulations/acoustic1D_center_halo10.gif)  |  ![1Dcpmlhalo20](./simulations/acoustic1D_center_halo20.gif)

-We can see that without CPML layers, the wave gets reflected by the boundaries.
-Starting to add CPML layers, the wave gets absorbed by the boundaries, the more layers we use the less spurious oscillations we get back to the source.
+We can see that without CPML layers, the wave gets reflected at the boundaries.
+Starting to add CPML layers, the wave gets absorbed by the boundaries, the more layers the less spurious oscillations we get back to the source.

 ### 2D CPML

 #### Constant velocity model

-In this simulation we tested the 2D CPML model by looking at spurious reflection waves coming from the boundaries using different amounts of CPML layers.
-We use a threshold to cut low pressure values and make the visualization more intuitive.
+In these simulations we tested the 2D CPML solver by looking at spurious reflection waves coming from the boundaries using different amounts of CPML layers.
+We use a threshold to cut low pressure values.

-We have also plotted a quantitative measure of the maximum absolute pressure value in the whole field.
-This value should decay rapidly as soon as the main wavefront hits the boundary and then continue to decrease.
+We show the maximum absolute pressure value in the whole field to see how much of the wave dissipates after hitting the boundaries.

 |                          |                       |
 :-------------------------:|:-------------------------: